Can a design patent application claim priority to a utility patent application?

 Yes, a design patent application may claim priority to a pending utility nonprovisional patent application, but not to a provisional patent application under 35 USC § 172.
 The drawings in the earlier filed nonprovisional application must adequately support the drawings to be filed in the design application.

 If a design patent application claims benefit under 35 USC 120 to a nonprovisional application that directly claims the benefit of a provisional application, the design application cannot claim the benefit of the filing date of the provisional application [MPEP 1504.20].

-Can a provisional patent application support a later design patent application?
+In other words, the design application will get only the benefit of the nonprovisional filing date, and not the provisional filing date.

 No, a provisional patent application cannot support or serve as the priority for a later filed design patent application.

-If you have not yet filed a nonprovisional application, then a new design patent application as should be filed soon as possible since it will not get the benefit of your earlier provisional filing date.
+If you have not yet filed a nonprovisional application, then a new design patent application should be filed as soon as possible since it will not get the benefit of your earlier provisional filing date.

 Yes, a nonprovisional utility application may claim priority to a design patent application provided that the design application provides proper support of the nonprovisional application.